thobach/MMM-Shelly-Pro-3EM/README.md

 ## Prerequisites

-You need to have a MagicMirror up and running, also a [Shelly PM sensor](https://shelly.cloud/) with a fixed IP.
+- You need to have a MagicMirror up and running, also a [Shelly PM sensor](https://shelly.cloud/) with a fixed IP.
+- If you want a language other than `en` or `de` please add it under translations.

 ## Installing